 We Can Choose Our Future

 Without more ambitious commitments to rapidly reduce emissions, the world’s highest emitting countries like the US, China, Europe and India will make progress difficult.
 Some, like the EU and the UK, have created more forceful and legally binding targets for themselves, but others remain far behind.
-China, for instance, the highest emitter right now responsible for 30% of global greenhouse gas emissions, does not expect to reach an emissions peak before 2030.
+China, for instance, the highest emitter right now responsible for 30% of global greenhouse gas emissions, does not expect its emissions to peak before 2030.

 Avoiding the worst impacts of climate change outlined in the report will require coordinated action to draw down current levels of emissions, and probably manually remove carbon from the atmosphere as well.
 If we can do this, and reach a balancing point of net-zero emissions by 2050, then we stand a good chance of leveling off temperature rise at or slightly above 1.5°C. If we are unable to get more countries on board, then temperatures will continue to rise, and we will inevitably cross one of the catastrophic climate ‘tipping points’ that will create runaway circumstances virtually impossible to recover from, such as the collapse of Antarctic ice sheets or the death of the Amazon rainforest.